Privacy Policy

 When you delete your account, the following happens:

-- Your Member Data (name, email, avatar, etc) are deleted.
+• Your Member Data (name, email, avatar, etc) are deleted.

-- Your associated Organization Memberships are deleted.
+• Your associated Organization Memberships are deleted.

 However, there may be data related to things you were doing in your Organizations that will not be deleted, since that data is owned by the Organization.
 This includes audit logs, comments you've left, and the like.
 Basically any data your Organization will still need access to.

-While such Data will not be deleted, it will have been anonymized to us (LudoKit) because they'll only be associated with the random User ID you were originally given.
+While such Data will not be deleted, they will have been anonymized to us (LudoKit) because they'll only be associated with the random User ID you were originally given.
 It will also have been partially anonymized to your Organizations: wherever your Name would have been shown to your Organization teammates they'll see something like "Deleted Account" and a generic avatar instead.

-Deleting Organization Data
+Deleting Organization and Game Data

 Organization Admins can delete Game Data and even the entire Organization.
 LudoKit might include safety mechanisms to help prevent accidental deletion (or deletion by a rogue Admin), such as requiring confirmation from multiple Admins or other two-factor approaches.